British navy group: 'Potential hijack' of ship off UAE coast | Law-Order

 The US military's Mideast-based 5th Fleet and the British Defence Ministry did not immediately return calls for comment.
 The Emirati government did not immediately acknowledge the incident.

-Earlier, four oil tankers announced around the same time via their Automatic Identification System trackers that they were “not under command”, according to MarineTraffic.com.
+Earlier, six oil tankers announced around the same time via their Automatic Identification System trackers that they were “not under command”, according to MarineTraffic.com.
 That typically means a vessel has lost power and can no longer steer.

-One of them later began moving.
+“At the same time, if they are in the same vicinity and in the same place, then very rarely that happens,” said Ranjith Raja, an oil and shipping expert with data firm Refintiv.
+“Not all the vessels would lose their engines or their capability to steer at the same time.''
+One of the vessels later began moving.

-An Oman Royal Air Force Airbus C-295MPA, a maritime patrol aircraft, was flying over the area where the ships were, according to data from FlightRadar24.com.
+An Oman Royal Air Force Airbus C-295MPA, a maritime patrol aircraft, flew in circles for hours over the area where the ships were, according to data from FlightRadar24.com.

 ''Iran's naval forces are ready for help and rescue in the region,” Khatibzadeh said.